 The key strength of D-EITI is a well-functioning MSG and the will to go beyond EITI Requirements to address issues relevant in the German context.
 The MSG is one of very few platforms where the three constituencies take decisions as equal partners.
 The MSG authored the non-financial sections of the 2016 EITI Report, which involved intensive debate about scope and wording.
 The inclusion of information about subsidies, environmental issues and renewable energy increases the relevance of the report.

 The challenge is making EITI relevant in a resource-poor setting.
+Germany is not resource-poor.
+It is still one of the biggest (brown) coal, salt and potash producers worldwide.
+Measured by the quantity the extraction of gravel and sand, broken natural stone, limestone, clay and coal as well as gas have a big importance in Germany as well.

 While going beyond the Standard partly addresses this, the most pressing issue in German public debate, phasing out the use of lignite, is not within the scope of discussions or reporting.

+Labeling the phasing out of the use of lignite as the "most pressing issue in German public debate" goes too far as it is highly subjective.
+The topic peaked only in 2018 when the first report was published already and decisions about the second report were almost finished.
+The issue itself is highly political and not a mere extractive topic, but more related to general questions about climate policy and management of structural change.
+The MSG did discuss the topic and came to the unanimous decision not to include the topic in the D-EITI report.
+Nevertheless the reasoning to include the special/additional topics was to address public debates, including the public debate about lignite extraction in Germany.

 The federal structure and strong tax secrecy make reporting challenging.
 As core elements of the Standard, such as licensing and reconciliation, are of little interest to stakeholders, meeting requirements becomes a technical exercise with little meaning for domestic resource governance.

 Recommendations